foundersandcoders/npm-introduction/README.md

 npm will create a `node_modules` folder at the root of your project.
 This is where any third party modules you install are stored.
 Don't worry if you see way more files than you expect — npm also puts all the dependencies of the modules you install in here (and their dependencies, and their dependencies and ...)

+You may see `npm install -g <package-name>`.
+The `-g` flag installs the module globally to your machine, rather than into the `node_modules` folder of that specific project.
+This can be useful for certain kinds of modules (e.g. command-line utilities that you might want to use anywhere).

 ### `.gitignore`

 This is a good time to mention that you want to keep your `node_modules` folder off Github.
 There can be hundreds of thousands of files in this directory, which can make for some ugly commits.
 It can also take up a huge amount of space on something like Github as this folder can easily exceed 100MB for applications with lots of dependencies.